4paradigm/OpenMLDB/docs/en/reference/sql/dql/LIMIT_CLAUSE.md

 ```

 ## Boundary Description
+For the standalone version, `LIMIT` is supported in all conditions.
+For the cluster version, the execution modes which support this clause is shown below.

 | `SELECT` Statement Elements                                | Offline Mode | Online Preview Mode | Online Request Mode | Note                                                                                                                                                          |
 |:-----------------------------------------------------------|--------------|---------------------|---------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | LIMIT Clause                | **``✓``**    | **``✓``**           | **``✓``**           | The Limit clause is used to limit the number of results.
 OpenMLDB currently only supports one parameter to limit the maximum number of rows of returned data. |